 We have two picks for Seuss Landing.
 First, a tepid endorsement for Cat in the Hat, which is an okay family-friendly dark ride with rudimentary animated figures from the famous Dr. Seuss book.
 Second, a resounding recommendation for High in the Sky Seuss Trolley Train Ride, an elevated peoplemover ride offering great aerial views above Seuss Landing.
 It’s often dismissed out of hand as a kiddie ride, but this is an underrated leisure-seeker’s delight–a great way to relax during a long day at Islands of Adventure.

-Finally, hit up Harry Potter and the Forbidden Journey shortly before park closing.
+After dinner, you’ll want to knock out Harry Potter and the Forbidden Journey.
 You might also consider Flight of the Hippogriff if you skipped it earlier or the line is short.
 Another ride on Hagrid’s might be a long-shot option, as well.

-After you get exit Hogwarts Castle, you should have Hogsmeade largely to yourself.
+If you did this at the very end of the night, you should have Hogsmeade largely to yourself upon exiting Hogwarts Castle.
 This is a great time to do some more exploring on your way out, soaking up the atmosphere, savoring the hidden details, and grabbing some night photos of this beautifully designed land.

 To recap in one succinct location, here’s a rough outline of what your day at Islands of Adventure should look like: